Withholding Tax Frequently Asked Questions

 Yes.
 Income received by a servicemember from non-military employment is subject to North Carolina income tax and withholding tax.
 In addition, income received from North Carolina sources attributable to the ownership of any interest in real or tangible personal property in North Carolina or derived from a business, trade, profession, or occupation carried on in North Carolina, or is derived from gambling activities in North Carolina is subject to North Carolina income tax.

-Is state tax required to be withheld on winnings paid by the North Carolina State Lottery Commission?
+Is state tax required to be withheld from winnings paid by the North Carolina State Lottery Commission?

 Yes.
 By law, the North Carolina Lottery Commission is required to withhold state income tax from winnings of $600 or more.
 The amount of state income tax withheld is based on the income tax rate imposed on individuals for the specific tax year.
 As a result of recent legislation, the individual income tax rate is scheduled to be reduced over the next few years.
 The following table provides the applicable individual income tax rate for tax years 2022 through 2025 and after.